 Serve as ex-officio member of all committees except the nominating committee.

-Section 4.
-The Recording Secretary shall:

-Record the minutes of the Executive Committee and all Society meetings.

-Handle all correspondence on behalf of the Society.
+Ask for a volunteer or appoint a member to record the minutes of the January business meeting, and any other meetings deemed necessary.

-C. Preserve all records and letters of value in a permanent file for the Society.
+Maintain the By-Laws and preserve all records of value in a permanent file for the Society.

 (Sections 5-8 will now become Sections 4-7 with the removal of Secretary.)